connectrpc/connectrpc.com/docs/node/timeouts.md

 The first way is via an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) on the context.
 Using this signal, route handlers can then tell if the timeout specified by the client was reached and abort their processes accordingly.
 The `AbortSignal` can be found via the property name `signal`.

-The signal can be passed to other functions or used to gracefully stop processes when the timeout is reached.
+The signal can be passed to other functions or used to gracefully stop processes when the timeout is reached or when the RPC returns.
 Using `signal` works for any operation you might want to call as long as the API supports it.

 ```ts
 import type { HandlerContext } from "@bufbuild/connect";